2 months by cncdivi

 Heat Treatment Processes

-Heat treatment involves consists of 3 stages:
+The Heat Treatment Process involves consists of 3 heat treatment stages:

 • Heating